lykmapipo/ngAA/README.md

         $authProvider.signinUrl = '/auth/signin';
 });
 ```
+### signinState
-- **signinState :** Specify signin state to be used when `ngAA` when configuring it `ngAAAuthCtrl`.
+Specify signin state to be used when `ngAA` when configuring it `ngAAAuthCtrl`.
 Default to `signin`.
 You can override this default on your module config as:
 ```js
 angular
 .module('yourApp',[